lidofinance/evm-script-decoder/README.md

 ### EVMScriptDecoder.decodeEVMScript()

-Additionally to parsing, EVMScriptDecoder tries to decode callData and find abi for every method called in EVMScript.
+Additionally to parsing, EVMScriptDecoder tries to decode calldata and find abi for every method called in EVMScript.

 To get ABI of method, EVMScriptDecoder uses ABIProviders.
-Out of the box included two types of ABIProviders:
+Out of the box included three types of ABIProviders:

+- `Base` - base class to implement own providers
+- `Local` - search method ABIs in passed dictionary
 - `Etherscan` - uses Etherscan API to retrieve ABIs
-- `Local` - search method ABIs in passed dictionary

 Example of usage of `EVMScriptDecoder` with Etherscan provider: